-Groups will be held in-person OR online via MS Teams--see group details
+Groups/workshops will be held in-person OR online, via MS Teams, see details below.

 Group counseling can be a very effective way to address a wide range of issues.
 What better way to address what’s on your mind than to get input from people who can relate to you!
 Groups can help people feel connected, get lots of feedback and ideas, and find hope that things can be better.
 Groups typically include 5-8 participants and 1 or 2 therapists and meet for 60-90 minutes each week for the duration of a semester.
 Groups are confidential, and participants sign agreements stating they will uphold confidentiality.

 Many people have beliefs about group counseling, perhaps from word of mouth, television shows, or just their own expectations.
 The document below includes a variety of myths that you may have heard about groups.
 Reading through this may help you feel at ease before attending your first group.